rdkcentral/mock-firebolt/README.md

 # If you need to use non-standard ports for any reason:
 npm run dev -- --httpPort 3456 --socketPort 9876

-#If you wish to enable conduit functionality
+#If you wish to enable conduit functionality*
 npm run dev -- --conduit

+*Note*: Requires Conduit to be running.
+See [Conduit documentation](./conduit/README.md) for more information.

 # If you need to use proxy connection for any reason:
 npm run dev -- --proxy <ip>:<port>